SquareGPS/navixy-api/docs/panel-api/getting-started.md

 ### Panel API Permissions

 Every call to panel api requires a set (possibly empty) of permissions.
-To determine if user is allowed to execute api call, user’s permissions is compared with call’s required permissions.
-If user does not have at least one required permission, the call is not executed and error “Operation not permitted” is returned.
+To determine if user is allowed to execute api call, user's permissions is compared with call's required permissions.
+If user does not have at least one required permission, the call is not executed and error "Operation not permitted" is returned.

 Each permission is defined as a pair of category (e.g. `trackers`) and operation (e.g. `read`).
 A set of permissions within one category is often grouped as in the following example: